youssif-Hy/University-system/README.md

 ## 📘 About the Project

-Y.H.B University System is a console-based educational management system written in **C#**.
-It serves as a training project for student and administrator interactions within a university setting.
-The system provides features like authentication, academic material access, and admin-level student management.
+Y.H.B University System is a console-based university management tool built in **C#**, developed as part of a training program.
+The system focuses on student and admin operations including login, academic material access, GPA management, and full CRUD functionalities.

 ---

-## 🆕 What’s New in Version 0.2.1
+## 🆕 What’s New in Version 0.3

-- 🗑 **Student Deletion Feature**
+- 📊 **GPA Management System**
-  - Admins can now **delete student records**
+  - Admins can now view and edit student GPAs
+  - GPA is validated (values between 0.0 and 4.0 only)
+  - GPA is stored and displayed in student records

+- 🧹 **Bulk Data Operations**
+  - Added "Delete All Students" feature for admin
-  - Integrated confirmation prompts to prevent accidental data loss
+  - Confirmation prompts to prevent accidental data loss

-- 🧩 **Improved Admin Menu**
+- 🧠 **Improved Logic & Flow**
-  - New option added to manage deletions (Option 4)
-  - Unified function for edit and delete views: `ShowDataForEditOrDelete()`

-- ⚙️ **Functional Enhancements**
+  - Student struct now includes GPA field
-  - Enhanced validation for edit/delete operations
+  - Array resizing optimized for large-scale operations
-  - Better array management and resizing after deletions

-- 🚫 **Improved Error Handling**
+- 🎨 **UI Enhancements**
+  - GPA now visible in student data displays
-  - Clear messaging for invalid actions
+  - Improved menu structure for better navigation
-  - Robust checks for empty or invalid student selection

 ---

 ## 🧩 Full Feature Overview

 ### 🔐 User Authentication
-- Student login with **3-attempt limit**
-- Admin login with **role-based permissions**
+- Secure login for students and admins
-- Strong password validation (minimum 8 characters)
+- Login attempt limit (3 attempts)
+- Password strength enforcement

 ### 👨‍🎓 Student Functionalities
-- Access academic resources for:
+- Access academic materials by:
-  - Level 1–3, each with two semesters
+  - 📘 Level 1 (Semesters 1 & 2)
+  - 📗 Level 2 (Semesters 1 & 2)
+  - 📕 Level 3 (Semesters 1 & 2)
-- Personalized welcome on login
+- Personalized greeting on login
-- Structured material access by file system
+- GPA view in dashboard

 ### 👨‍🏫 Administrator Functionalities
-- View all student data
+- View, add, edit, and delete student records
-- Add student (single or multiple)
-- Edit student info (Name, ID, Email, Password)
+- GPA editing & validation
-- ✅ **Delete student records**
+- Bulk student deletion
-- Add new administrators securely
+- Add new admins with credentials

 ---